Accelerated Death Benefit Riders

 What’s the process to file a claim?

 You’ll submit a claim form, physician’s statement, and medical records.
 For chronic-illness riders, an ADL or cognitive assessment is typically required.
-Carriers may re-verify eligibility over time for ongoing benefits.
+Carriers may re-verify eligibility over time for ongoing benefits, similar to requirements found in some hybrid long-term care policies.

 How do these riders compare to long-term care insurance?